Biology Bricks logo

 Making something sustainable sounds easy, doesn't it?
 Cut down a tree, and replace it with one or more.
 True.
 This is easy, so why don't we do more?
 Well, we are, kind of.
 Many companies nowadays will produce both recyclable products, and products that are from a sustained forest (for paper as an example), or from other sustained materials.

-Interesting fact: the opposite of deforestation is aforestation.
+The opposite of deforestation is aforestation.
 Where there are no forests, one can be planted, and this creates a carbon sink, which draws in and holds onto carbon and distributes it into the soil.

 Sustainable Combustion